-But if you are generally on good physical health, and prefer to live independently with your spouse, would you rather rent your home or own it as you live your retirement years?
+But if you are generally in good physical health, and prefer to live independently with your spouse, would you rather rent your home or own it as you live your retirement years?

-For many Filipinos, money is an obvious factor on deciding whether to own or rent house.
-While you’re no longer earning from salary, retirement fund and monthly pensions are now at your own disposal.
-An important consideration is the expected deterioration of your health and possible rising cost of medication, so saving up remains a pressing consideration.
-But since financing is just a factor to consider before making a decision, here are a few questions that put things in better perspective and help arrive in a more calculated decision.
+For many Filipinos, money is an obvious factor in deciding whether to own or rent a house.
+While you’re no longer earning from salary, retirement funds and monthly pensions are now at your own disposal.
+An important consideration is the expected deterioration of your health and the possible rising cost of medication, so saving up remains a pressing consideration.
+But since financing is just a factor to consider before making a decision, here are a few questions that put things in better perspective and help arrive at a more calculated decision.

-Do you have heirs to leave inheritance to?
+Do you have heirs to leave an inheritance to?

 Does the house possess more equity later?